Microsoft EA Negotiations: Top Mistakes to Avoid

 Negotiating a Microsoft Enterprise Agreement (EA) is a complex, multi-step process.
 Common pitfalls can diminish your leverage or even increase costs.

-This article outlines frequent mistakes CIOs and procurement leaders make, such as delaying negotiations, overlooking usage data, and skipping legal reviews, and recommends best practices to avoid them.
+This article outlines common mistakes made by CIOs and procurement leaders, including delaying negotiations, overlooking usage data, and skipping legal reviews, and recommends best practices to avoid them.

-Reduce overspend by rightsizing, rebalancing, and demanding better terms
+✅ Reduce overspending by rightsizing, rebalancing, and demanding better terms

 Want to see how one enterprise saved $12M?
 Request your copy now and build your winning renewal strategy.